 1. COVID-19 District Safety and Mitigation Guidelines.
-The District will inform and train, when applicable, its employees in public health measures, hygiene, and sanitation to help prevent the spread of the virus and will follow the applicable laws to ensure that its facilities have the necessary supplies for preventive sanitation measures (such as soap and water, disposable towels or tissues, and hand sanitizer).
-The Parties recognize that there have been severe shortages throughout California of supplies recommended by Public Health Agencies, but the District will obtain the appropriate supplies.
-The Parties agree that this MOU addresses mitigation protocols as required by Federal, State, and health officials in order to prevent the spread of illness arising from COVID-19 during the 2020-2021 school year, and/or for the duration of any orders from public agencies with jurisdiction over the District.
+The District will inform and train, when applicable, its employees in public health measures, hygiene, and sanitation to help prevent the spread of COVID-19 and will take reasonable measures to ensure that its facilities have the necessary supplies for preventive sanitation measures (such as soap and water, disposable towels or tissues, and hand sanitizer).
+The Parties recognize that there have been severe shortages throughout California of supplies recommended by Public Health Agencies, but the District will make all reasonable efforts to obtain the appropriate supplies.
+The Parties agree that this MOU addresses the mitigation protocols required by Federal, State, and local health officials in order to prevent the spread of illness arising from the coronavirus during the 2020-2021 school year, and/or for the duration of any orders from public agencies with jurisdiction over the District.

-Please see the attached January 14, 2021 COVID-19 and Reopening In-Person Instruction Framework & Public Health Guidance for K-12 Schools in California 2020-2021 School Year which is subject to change as a result of State, Local and Federal orders.
+Please see the attached January 14, 2021 COVID-19 and Reopening In-Person Instruction Framework & Public Health Guidance for K-12 Schools in California 2020-2021 School Year which is subject to change as a result of State, Local and federal orders.

 2. Personal Protective Equipment.
-The Parties agree that the District shall provide District-approved applicable personal protective equipment (PPE) to ensure that unit members maintain their safety.
+The Parties agree that the District shall provide District-approved applicable personal protective equipment (PPE) to ensure that the unit member maintains their safety.
 Absent a State authorized exemption, State-mandated face coverings are required when on all District sites.
-PPE shall include face shields and masks.
-It is understood that certain circumstances (i.e., situations involving bodily fluids, etc.) may require the use of gloves; gloves will be provided for these types of circumstances, as they were prior to the COVID-19 pandemic.
-Upon request, attendants will be provided gowns while on the bus.
-Unit members are required to wear masks when in common areas or when driving vehicles.
-Unit members may choose to wear face shields provided that the use of such shields does not impair their vision and ability to operate a vehicle safely.
-Masks will be worn at all times.
-If a unit member has a valid. medical exemption from wearing a mask, she/he will wear a face shield with a drape.
-Physical distancing protocols shall be followed consistent with law as dictated by the applicable government agency.
-Each bus shall be equipped with two hand sanitizers at all times.
-One hand sanitizer is for District unit members, the other sanitizer is to be used by each student upon entering and leaving the bus.

-Prior to the resumption of transporting students, and the return of the drivers and attendants, protocols for the cleaning and sanitization of the buses, shop area, offices, break areas and training areas will be established in consultation with ATU and all affected employees will be given training on the protocols.

-District protocols will include the requirement to disinfect vehicles used to transport students after each route and the end of day.
-Time will be allotted for disinfection beyond the existing time allotted to sweeping and general clean up within the work day.
+PPE may include gloves, face shields, and masks, as is necessary and requested by staff.
+Physical distancing protocols shall be followed to the greatest extent possible.

-- 3. Compliance with Safety Orders.
+3. Compliance with Safety Orders.
 The Parties agree that State and County safety orders and guidelines continue to adapt to the conditions of the pandemic.
-The District will adhere to the attached District guidelines which are based upon State and County orders, and subsequent orders and guidelines which reflect State and local public health safety orders. - a.
-The District shall provide PPE to unit members. - b.
-In-lieu of using District-provided PPE, unit members may use their own PPE as long as the PPE complies with public health guidelines, provides equivalent protection to the PPE provided by the District, and otherwise complies with District policies and laws. - c.
-The Parties agree to meet to negotiate prior to any implementation, unless mandated otherwise or impractical to do so, regarding impacts and/or effects of any revisions or updates to public health and safety guidelines issued by the State and Local County. - d.
-Bus Configuration.
-The Parties agree to seat one student every other seat in a "zig-zag" pattern on the school bus, beginning in row two at the window seat farthest from the driver.
-As this student seating configuration does not provide the ability to accommodate mandated transportation without supplementing school bus use with the use of large school buses, white vans, public transportation and contracted bus services, the Parties agree to revisit student seating configurations on school buses consistent with the direction and approval by the applicable government authority. - e.
-The District will use all ATU drivers, including FTUD, Extra Boards, CBI, field trips, or those with less than an eight-hour schedule, and all District employees who have the proper licenses to transport children to fill all available routes, understanding that route schedules that are constructed based on school schedules and instructional models might present limitations. - 4.
-Compliance with Safety Mitigation Orders.
-The Parties agree that unit members shall comply with the applicable safety mitigation orders from State and County Public Health regarding COVID-19.
+The District will adhere to the attached District guidelines which are based upon State and County orders, and subsequent orders and guidelines which reflect State and local public health safety orders.

+a.
+The District shall provide PPE to unit members.

+b.
+In-lieu of using District-provided PPE, unit members may use their own PPE as long as the PPE complies with public health guidelines and provides equivalent protection to the PPE provided by the District.

+c.
+The Parties agree to meet as soon as possible to negotiate any impacts and/or effects of any revisions or updates to public health and safety guidelines issued by the State and Local County.

+4. Compliance with Safety Mitigation Orders.
+The Parties agree that all unit members shall comply with all of the applicable safety mitigation orders from State and County

+Public Health regarding COVID-19.
 In addition, the Parties agree that unit members shall comply with the attached "COVID-19 District Safety and Mitigation Guidelines."

-5. ATU and the District will work collaboratively to resolve any public health situations that may arise.
+5. AFSCME and the District will work collaboratively to resolve any public health situations that may arise.